Timing Akhenaten

 see http://www.bibalex.org/eclipse2006/CultureLectures.htm

-with great pleasure, we recently discovered that
+with the greatest satisfaction, we recently discovered that

 another physicist, reached, independently of us, just the same conclusion: